 The Friends of the Field Memorial Library are folks who work to raise funds and promote the library in our community.
 Love your library- join the Friends!

 Have you seen the blog for Hilltown Families?
 It’s a great online resource for families living throughout the four counties of Western Massachusetts. ” ‘Hilltown Families’ believes in creating resilient and sustainable communities by developing and strengthening a sense of place in our children and citizens through community-based education and engagement.”
 See: http://www.hilltownfamilies.org/

 About Our Library

 Our building is a stunning example of nineteenth-century architecture, with a domed rotunda, Italian marble, original woodwork, a spiral staircase, and cast-iron shelving in the Fiction Room.
-Built in 1901 by Marshall Field, the library is dedicated as a memorial to his parents, John and Fidelia Nash Field.
+Completed in 1901 and sponsored by Marshall Field, the library is dedicated as a memorial to his parents, John and Fidelia Nash Field.

 What We Offer

-The Community Room is available for programs, meetings and workshops
+- A Community Room available for programs, meetings and workshops

 Friends of the Library

 Volunteers are the backbone of our library.
 The Friends support us with book sales, building and grounds work, and fundraisers.
 Love your library- join the Friends!
 Come to a meeting (usually the second Wednesday of each month) or stop at the library during open hours for more information.